SynergyStudios/SynergyStudios/README.md

 # Welcome to Synergy Studios! 👋

 ### 🚀 About the Team
 The **Synergy Studios Team** is a group of **school-age teenagers** committed to innovating, creating, and having fun using code.
-We develop projects in Python, Java, C#, Unity, HTML, CSS, and Lua, to name a few languages.
+We develop projects in Python, Java, C#, Unity, HTML, CSS, and Javascript, to name a few languages.
 We develop code, make music, draw and express our creativity!

 ### 📊 Team Info
 The team was founded on **Sep 3, 2021**, with the birth of the [KahootOnline Project](https://github.com/Toblobs/kahootOnline) (still running).
 On **May 18th, 2022**, an official Discord Server was founded.
-The team is currently working on 3 projects.

-### 🧑‍🤝‍🧑 Team Members
-Currently, the Team employs **8 full time** and **2 part time** members.

 ### 🥇 Achievements
-Discord Server: 10 members [NA]
-Team: 10 members [08/07]
+None yet.

 ### ✔️ Finished Projects
 Nothing notable *yet*, coming soon!